 - 6 large apples Granny Smith

-- 2 tbsp flour almond flour for gluten free (optional)
+- 2 tablespoon flour almond flour for gluten free (optional)

 - ½ cup sugar